 Skip to main contentSkip to main navigationSkip to footer content

-St. Charles Community College has implemented a text-messaging Emergency Alert System that will serve as one means of alerting the campus community about emergencies, warnings, weather-related closings and campus shutdowns.
-There is also an option to receive alerts by email only.
-The system will not be used for general announcements.
-The college will continue to provide information through additional means, including the SCC phone greeting system (636-922-8000), the SCC website (www.stchas.edu) and mySCC portal (myscc.stchas.edu).
+Members of the campus community can now receive emergency alerts about warnings, weather-related closings, campus shutdowns, and other emergencies via text message.
+The system will not be used for general announcements, and you may opt to receive alerts by email only.
+The college will continue to provide emergency information through the SCC phone greeting system (636-922-8000), the SCC website and the mySCC portal (myscc.stchas.edu).

 Text Alerts